Semi-analytical model of optothermal fluidics in a confinement: Results and Discussion

 In the photothermal experiments of microfluidics, the effect of thermal convection is inevitable under the presence of gravity.
 Here, we demonstrate the convenience of the present semi-analytical solution (see Eq.~\eqref{eq:solution} in Sec.~\ref{sec:semi-anal}) focusing on the characteristics of thermal convection over various physical parameters.

 In this section, we use the parameter set case A in Table~\ref{tab:phys-param} unless otherwise stated.
 The ``reference" case (white circles) in Fig.~\ref{fig:convection-T}(a) shows the dependence of the channel height $H$ in the range from $0.1$~\um~to $1$~mm on the maximum temperature increase $\max|T-T_0|$, where $\max$ is taken over $(r,\,z)$ in the whole fluid domain.
+It should be noted that the cases with $H=0.1$~\um~and $1$~mm corresponds to the Rayleigh number $\mathit{Ra}=4\times10^{-9}$ and $\mathit{Ra}=4\times 10^{3}$, respectively.
 In the same figure, we also show the cases of the focal plane $z_0=H/2$ (sky-blue triangles), the beam width $w_0=1$~\textmu m (orange diamonds), the beam width $w_0=3$~\textmu m (red diamonds), and the thermal conductivities $\k1=\k2=10$ W/(m K) (light-green squares) and $\k1=\k2=0.1$ W/(m K) (green squares).
 Figures~\ref{fig:convection-T}(b-g) show the corresponding temperature fields for some selected parameters: (b,\,c) $H=100$~\textmu m and (d--g) $H=1$~\textmu m; (b,\,d) reference, (c,\,e) $w_0=1$~\textmu m, (f) $\k1=\k2=10$ W/(m K), (g) $\k1=\k2=0.1$ W/(m K).